danishpremani/danishpremani.github.io/README.md

     Patient_Phone_Number VARCHAR(15),
     Patient_Diagnosis VARCHAR(100)
 );

 (shows Creation of Tables and Patient Entity)

 <img width="803" alt="Screenshot 2023-08-13 at 2 17 17 PM" src="https://github.com/danishpremani/danishpremani.github.io/assets/83044359/73b19374-b9a3-48b4-bcfe-8ffd80c61ce2">

-### Lucid Charts

-Will Map out process of a help desk process that I can find online

 ### R Language or Python

-Will write basic code and try to use pandas to solve stuff